Roger K. Summit: Later years

 In 1998, Summit was appointed to the board of directors at Dialog.

-Even with his substantial amount of participation with Dialog, Summit has been involved with many other professional ventures as well.
+Even with his substantial amount of participation with Dialog, Summit was involved with many other professional ventures as well.

-He has contracted with companies such as Thomson Corporation and ProQuest Company.
+He contracted with companies such as Thomson Corporation and ProQuest Company.

-Summit has been a frequent lecturer on the field of information sciences, has been widely published, and has been part of many national committees dealing with information policy, such as the Association of Independent Information Professionals.
+Summit was a frequent lecturer on the field of information sciences, was widely published, and was part of many national committees dealing with information policy, such as the Association of Independent Information Professionals.
 Stanford University Library Advisory Council, Sanford Jazz Workshop Board of Directors.

+He died on June 7, 2026, at the age of 95, after being struck by a vehicle near his home in Los Altos Hills, California.